-Posted on 1 July 2024 in Changing Places
+Posted on 1 July 2024 By Michael Wood

 Over the last decade, there has been a growing movement to help increase the number of accessible parks and open spaces in the UK.
 From upgrading paths to make them more suitable for wheelchair users, to installing sensory equipment in playgrounds, we’ve seen positive changes to help meet the needs of all visitors.